 Brown butter is like magic!
 It adds a deep, nutty flavor that is almost indescribable.
 I use it in a lot of my baking because it's an easy way to make your desserts (and savory dishes) unforgettable.

 Once your butter is melted and the milk solids have sunk to the bottom of the pan, they’ll start to turn a deep golden brown.
-You may also smell a nutty or toasty aroma.
+You may also smell a nutty aroma.
 That’s when your brown butter is ready and when you should remove it from the heat right away!
 For more details on browning butter, check out my Brown Butter Appreciation Post.

 One possibility is that your oven temp is off.
 I would recommend cooking them a couple of minutes longer, or picking up an oven thermometer to check the accuracy of your oven temperature.